Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikDevice.md

 ## DESCRIPTION
-The Get-AuvikDevice cmdlet allows you to view an inventory of devices and other related information discovered by Auvik.
+The Get-AuvikDevice cmdlet allows you to view an inventory of devices and other related information discovered by Auvik

 Use the \[ -AgentDetail, -AgentExtended, & -AgentInfo  \] parameters
-when wanting to target specific information.
+when wanting to target specific information

 See Get-Help Get-AuvikDevice -Full for more information on associated parameters

-This function combines 6 endpoints together within the Device API.
+This function combines 6 endpoints together within the Device API

 Read Multiple Devices' Info:
-    Gets detail about multiple devices discovered on your client's network.
-Read a Single Device's Info:
+    Gets detail about multiple devices discovered on your client's network Read a Single Device's Info:
-    Gets detail about a specific device discovered on your client's network.
+    Gets detail about a specific device discovered on your client's network

 Read Multiple Devices' Details:
-    Gets details about multiple devices not already Included in the Device Info API.
-Read a Single Device's Details:
+    Gets details about multiple devices not already Included in the Device Info API Read a Single Device's Details:
-    Gets details about a specific device not already Included in the Device Info API.
+    Gets details about a specific device not already Included in the Device Info API

 Read Multiple Device's Extended Details:
-    Gets extended information about multiple devices not already Included in the Device Info API.
-Read a Single Device's Extended Details:
+    Gets extended information about multiple devices not already Included in the Device Info API Read a Single Device's Extended Details:
-    Gets extended information about a specific device not already Included in the Device Info API.
+    Gets extended information about a specific device not already Included in the Device Info API

 ## EXAMPLES